mathlover3/BoplMapMaker/Lua Api Docs.md

 for the following angle is in degrees. the type before the funcson are its return type.

-Red, Green and Blue are all number between 0 and 1. none SpawnArrow(number posX, number posY, number scale, number StartVelX, number StartVelY, number Red, number Green, number Blue)
+Red, Green, Blue and Alpha are all number between 0 and 1.
+BoplBody SpawnArrow(number posX, number posY, number scale, number StartVelX, number StartVelY, number Red, number Green, number Blue, number Alpha)

-none SpawnGrenade(number posX, number posY, number scale, number StartVelX, number StartVelY, number StartAngularVelocity)
+BoplBody SpawnGrenade(number posX, number posY, number scale, number StartVelX, number StartVelY, number StartAngularVelocity)

 none SpawnAbilityPickup(number posX, number posY, number scale, number StartVelX, number StartVelY)

-none SpawnSmokeGrenade(number posX, number posY, number scale, number StartVelX, number StartVelY, number StartAngularVelocity)
+BoplBody SpawnSmokeGrenade(number posX, number posY, number scale, number StartVelX, number StartVelY, number StartAngularVelocity)

 none SpawnExplosion(number posX, number posY, number scale)

-type can be the following: "grass", "snow", "ice", "space", "slime" if it isnt one of those it will throw a error. only if the type is slime does R, G and B mater
+type can be the following: "grass", "snow", "ice", "space", "slime" if it isnt one of those it will throw a error. only if the type is slime does R, G, B and Amater
-R, G and B are numbers between 0 and 1. none SpawnBoulder(number posX, number posY, number scale, number StartVelX, number StartVelY, number StartAngularVelocity, string type, number R, number G, number B)
+R, G, B and A are numbers between 0 and 1.
+Platform SpawnBoulder(number posX, number posY, number scale, number StartVelX, number StartVelY, number StartAngularVelocity, string type, number R, number G, number B, number A)

 sends a raycast from a point that can only hit RoundedRects (platforms and matchoman boulders) into the world and returning the distance it went and the RoundedRect it hit. the number is the distance it travaled before hitting anything. returns a very big negitive number if it doesnt hit anything